AL333Z/fp-lib-design/fp-lib-design.md

 But...

-- what happens if the user messes with our lib?
+- what happens if the client messes with our lib?
   - the client forget to `commit`/`rollback`
   - the client `commit`/`rollback` multiple times the same message
   - the client evaluates the stream multiple times